 The first Froggy Bottom guitar was built in 1970; 2020 will mark our 50th anniversary.

-In celebration, we will be offering a group of sixteen 50th Anniversary guitars, available through our dealers or directly from the Froggy Bottom shop.
+In celebration, we will be offering a small, Limited Edition group of 50th Anniversary guitars, available through our dealers or directly from the Froggy Bottom shop.
 As of January 1, 2020, nine have already been ordered.

 These instruments will feature our very finest woods – 5A grade Brazilian rosewood, Master Grade Madagascar or Guatemalan rosewood and either Master Grade Adirondack (red) spruce, or our finest German spruce.
 (We even have a few of Michael’s 1876-vintage German tops available, including a couple with lovely “Bearclaw” figure.)